Suor/funcy/docs/seqs.rst

     Maps given sequence(s) and then concatenates them, essentially a shortcut for ``cat(map(f, *seqs))``.
 Come in handy when extracting multiple values from every sequence item or transforming nested sequences::

-        # Get all the lines of all the texts in single flat list:
+        # Get all the lines of all the texts in single flat list
         mapcat(str.splitlines, bunch_of_texts)

-        # Extract all numbers from strings:
+        # Extract all numbers from strings
         mapcat(partial(re_all, r'\d+'), bunch_of_strings)